 Myanmar will consider including three ethnic armies currently fighting government troops in talks to sign a final nationwide cease-fire agreement (NCA) if requested by armed ethnic groups at the end of a six-day summit scheduled to begin Friday, according to a government advisor.

-Representatives from 12 of the country’s armed ethnic groups will attend the May 1-6 conference at United Wa State Army (UWSA) headquarters in Shan state’s Panghsang township to try to end military conflicts with the Myanmar National Democratic Alliance Army (MNDAA), the Arakan Army (AA), and the Ta’ang National Liberation Army (TNLA)—to ensure they do not scuttle a preliminary peace deal.
+Representatives from 12 of the country’s armed ethnic groups will attend the May 1-6 conference at United Wa State Army (UWSA) headquarters in Shan state’s Pangsang township to try to end military conflicts with the Myanmar National Democratic Alliance Army (MNDAA), the Arakan Army (AA), and the Ta’ang National Liberation Army (TNLA)—to ensure they do not scuttle a preliminary peace deal.

-An official request through the Panghsang Summit to include the MNDAA, AA and TNLA in the process to finalize a draft NCA would be reviewed at the highest levels of the executive, government-affiliated Myanmar Peace Center (MPC) advisor Hla Maung Shwe told RFA’s Myanmar Service Thursday.
+An official request through the Pangsang Summit to include the MNDAA, AA and TNLA in the process to finalize a draft NCA would be reviewed at the highest levels of the executive, government-affiliated Myanmar Peace Center (MPC) advisor Hla Maung Shwe told RFA’s Myanmar Service Thursday.

 Representatives of all three ethnic armies will be in attendance at the summit.

 “If [requested], the central committee will make a decision on it,” Hla Maung Shwe said.

 “[President Thein Sein]—the leader of the central committee—has often said that after an NCA is signed, we will move forward toward all-inclusive political dialogue,” he said, referring to talks that could include armed ethnic groups that are not part of the peace deal.

 “As far as we know, the government will work on signing the NCA with 16 groups.
 That policy hasn’t changed, but policies can have weak points and they can be changed as needed.”